 If you are worried about your memory or having problems with planning and organising, talk to your GP.

 If you're worried about someone else, try to get them to make an appointment.
 You could suggest going with them.
-It's often very helpful to have a friend or family member there.
+It can be very helpful to have a friend or family member there.

 An accurate, timely diagnosis gives you the best chance to adjust, prepare and plan for the future.
-It will also mean you can get the treatments and support you need.
+It will also mean you can get the treatment and support you need.

 Seeing your GP

 Memory problems are not only caused by Alzheimer's.